 Nowadays, the model minority myth is just accepted as truth, even by lots of Asians.
 In fact, many Asian Americans commit what they presume to be a victimless crime by taking cover behind the myth of the model minority.
 But there are victims, and they aren’t only non-Asians.
 The victims include 54% of Asian American kids who claim to be bullied at school, at least in part, as a result of stereotyping.
 And, it includes the members of Asian ethnic groups that haven’t been so successful, such as Bangladeshis, Laotians, Cambodians and the Hmong, all of whom have lower per capita incomes than African Americans.
 The model minority myth marginalizes, even makes invisible, their suffering.

 But the greatest danger of anti-Asian stereotyping, whether it is “positive” or not, is that it continues to hold Asian Americans separate from other people.
 And this makes us vulnerable to the flip side of the myth of Asian exceptionalism: the idea of Asian Americans as a threat to “American” jobs.
-It was this kind of stereotyping that led to the murder of Vincent Chin, a Chinese American man who was beaten to death by displaced auto workers in 1982 during the U.S. vs. Japan auto wars.
+It was this kind of stereotyping that led to the murder of Vincent Chin, a Chinese American man who was beaten to death by displaced auto workers in 1982 during the U.S. vs. Japan auto wars because he was mistakenly perceived to be Japanese.
 And, BTW, neither assailant ever did any jail time.

 And today, as China’s rise as an economic superpower inspires anxiety, even hatred, of the Chinese, the specter of more Vincent Chin’s ought to get us wondering, is it ever a good thing to be used, no matter what the pay off?

 Today, in the wake of the innocent verdict in the George Zimmerman case, I feel compelled to add this: The stereotypes that afflict African Americans and Asian Americans may be very different, but they are really flip sides of one card; a race card if you will.
-And it that card is being played against us all the time.
-We would be wise to recognize this, and work together to destroy these stereotypes of the model and problem minority, or future Trayvon Martin’s may, indeed, be Asian.
+We would be wise to recognize this, and work together to destroy these stereotypes of the model and problem minority, or Asians may be among the Trayvon Martins looming in our future.